carolquiterio/carolquiterio/README.md

 ## I'm a Systems Development student 💻 in Brazil 🌎

-- 🔭 I’m currently working on Frontend Applications with React Native or React, Backend Applications with Node APIs using Express and some projects with Java or Python.
+- 🔭 I’m currently working on Frontend Applications with React Native, React, Styled components, Backend Applications with Node APIs using Express and some projects with Java, Python and Flutter.

 - 🌱 I’m currently learning about data structure, and Node APIs.
 Also, I'm learning something about UX/UI, design and game development .